ArduCAM/Arduino/README.md

 The `RevC` folder is for ArduCAM-Shield-RevC or ArduCAM-Shield-RevC+ shields.  <br>
 The `Shield_V2` folder is for ArduCAM-Shield-V2 shield.  <br>
 The `host_app` folder is host capture and display application for all of ArduCAM modules. <br>
+The `RaspberryPi` folder is examples used for Raspberry Pi platform, see [more instruction](https://github.com/ArduCAM/Arduino/tree/master/ArduCAM/examples/RaspberryPi). <br>
 Selecting correct COM port and Arduino boards then upload the sketches.  <br>